Indiana AG Escalates Fact-Free War on 10-Year-Old’s Abortion Doc

 Eight days later, the girl, who was six weeks and three days pregnant, traveled to Indianapolis for an abortion because Ohio had outlawed the procedure after six weeks in the wake of the Supreme Court overturning Roe v.
 Wade.

-Dr. Caitlin Bernard, who performed the procedure and first mentioned the girl’s plight to the Indianapolis Star, which immediately generated international headlines and even garnered a mention from President Joe Biden, said the girl was referred to her by a child abuse doctor in Ohio.
+Bernard, who performed the procedure and first mentioned the girl’s plight to the Indianapolis Star, generating international headlines and even garnering a mention from President Joe Biden, said the girl was referred to her by a child abuse doctor in Ohio.

 Rokita initially complained on Fox News on Wednesday night that Bernard was an “abortion activist acting as a doctor” who has a “history of failing to report” child abuse cases—a claim he did not substantiate.